huggingface/datasets/README.md

 🔎 **Online dataset explorer**: https://huggingface.co/nlp/viewer

-`🤗Datasets` is a lightweight and extensible library to easily share and access datasets and evaluation metrics for Natural Language Processing (NLP).
+`🤗Datasets` is a lightweight and extensible library to easily share and access datasets and evaluation metrics for Natural Language Processing (NLP) and more.

 `🤗Datasets` has many interesting features (beside easy sharing and accessing datasets/metrics):